garlic0x1/mx-proxy/README.md

 An interactive web proxy for debugging and testing HTTP servers.
 Automatically generates certificates to intercept and decrypt SSL messages.

-# GTK frontend
+# Dependencies

-This is the best looking frontend, but still has some missing features.

-Depends on:
 - SBCL + Ultralisp
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert)
 - SQLite
-- GTK4
+- GTK4 or Tcl/Tk

+# GTK frontend

+This is the best looking frontend, but still has some missing features.

 ```bash
 make gtk